How to encourage or stop milk coming in?

 How can I stop my milk coming in?

-If you don't want to breastfeed or no longer want to breastfeed, we'll take care to help your lactation dry up gradually, avoiding engorgement, and you may need to run warm water over your breasts during a shower to encourage the flow of milk that is produced in spite of everything.
+If you don't want to breastfeed or no longer want to breastfeed your baby, we'll take care to help your lactation dry up gradually, avoiding engorgement.
+You may need to run warm water over your breasts during a shower to encourage the flow of milk that is produced in spite of everything.
 Some mothers massage their breasts or pump just enough milk to keep their breasts supple in the days following birth.
 Some mothers will need to take an analgesic or even an anti-inflammatory to relieve discomfort and pain.
 There is weak evidence that certain pharmacological treatments are superior to no treatment in stopping lactation symptoms in the first week after delivery.
 It's also worth noting that the side effects of this type of medication call for caution.
 If the situation requires it, a drug treatment, a lactation inhibitor with the best benefit-risk ratio, should be prescribed.
 Finally, we would like to remind you that this article has been written to give you some advice on how to help or stop your milk coming in, but nothing can replace the advice of a health specialist.
-First and foremost, therefore, we advise you to discuss your situation with your lactation consultant or midwife.
+However, nothing can replace the advice of a health specialist.
+We therefore advise you to discuss your situation with your lactation consultant or midwife first.

 - Article reviewed by our IBCLC lactation consultant, Carole Hervé